 When ISAs become problematic for US citizens or Green Card Holders depends on the type of ISA.
 If it is just a cash-based ISA, then there is no issue – you will just have to report the value of the ISA on your FBAR or Form 8938 (Statement of Specified Foreign Financial Assets).
 Whatever interest the cash-based ISA generates will be reported as interest income on your US tax return.

-A Stocks and Shares ISA is considered a Passive Foreign Investment Company (PFIC) and you will therefore have to file IRS Form 8621 for each investment classified as a PFIC, and that form is filed along with your US tax return.
-In this additional paperwork you will need to compute the account earnings that are taxable in the US – which, if you don’t have any other regular investment account that you pay UK tax for, you will have US tax on.
-Income and gains will be taxable as under US PFICs.
+Investments within a Stocks and Shares ISA can be considered a Passive Foreign Investment Company (PFIC).
+You’ll have to file IRS Form 8621 for each investment classified as a PFIC, and that form is filed along with your US tax return.
+With this additional paperwork, you will need to compute the account earnings that are taxable in the US.
+Income and gains will likely be taxable by IRS.

 If I’m an American living in the UK, is it worth having a stocks and shares ISA?

-The benefit of having a stocks and shares ISA in the UK is outweighed by the costs of US tax compliance and the heavy-handed nature of tax by the IRS.
+The benefit of having a stocks and shares ISA in the UK is generally outweighed by the costs of US tax compliance and the heavy-handed nature of tax by the IRS.

-This is because the US does not want US persons to invest outside of the US, so they impose harsh taxes.
-If you do not do paperwork properly, you can be subject to the highest US tax rate of 39.6%.
+This is because the US does not want US people to invest their savings outside of the US, so they impose harsh taxes.
+If you do not do the paperwork properly, you can be subject to the highest US tax rate of 39.6%.

 The IRS will tax you on the profits of the PFIC even if you have not sold them.
-Effectively, you could make a profit on paper in your ISA that the IRS will want to tax you on before you have the funds in hand.
-Your unrealised gain is being taxed, so you may wonder if there are any exemptions or exclusions to tax on your PFIC.
+Effectively, you could profit on paper in your ISA that the IRS will want to tax you on before you even have the funds in your hand.
+Your unrealized gain is being taxed, so you may wonder if there are any exemptions or exclusions to tax on your PFIC.
 There are ways in which you can have the income taxed at a lower level, but it is dependent on each individual situation and respective income.
-You can elect either a mark-to-market or Qualified Electing Fund (QEF) treatment for your PFIC.
+You can elect a Mark-To-Market or Qualified Electing Fund (QEF) treatment for your PFIC.